 • Do be direct but sensitive, and focus on business, unless otherwise prompted

-• Don’t talk or make jokes about the communist regime or Roma people
+• Don’t make jokes or generalisations about the communist regime or the Roma people

-• Don’t be late for meetings, or call ahead and apologise if it is unavoidable
+• Don’t be late for meetings, and call ahead and apologise if it is unavoidable

 • Don’t boast about achievements or make exaggerated claims